Article Written by Ethel Shirley Clark in 1938.

 Posted Aug 10th, 2000

 Revolutionary War ancestor.
-We also know the line came over on the Mayflower.
-Ruth was married to Melvin Glenn Patton.
+We also know the line came over on

 Any help greatly appreciated.